Rommek/sdk-unity/README.markdown

 ### Add PlayHaven SDK files
 1. From your project's Project Navigator, right click on the _Classes_ folder and select _Add Files to "Unity-iPhone"..._.

-1. In the file dialog that appears, navigate to the sdk-ios directory inside the repository you have checked out and select the JSON and src directories.
+1. In the file dialog that appears, navigate to the sdk-ios directory inside the repository you have checked out and select the JSON and src directories as well as PlayHaven.bundle.
 Leave the checkbox next to _Copy items into destination group's folder (if needed)_ unchecked.
 Leave the radio button next to _Create groups for any added folders_ selected.
 Ensure that the _Unity-iPhone_ target is selected.
 Click _Add_.

 ### Add Unity Integration files